rixx/ramble/_posts/2020-03-30-on-origin-stories.md

 ### Further reading

-This post is mostly inspired by the book *Conflict is not Abuse* and its presentation of Adlerian psychology.
+This post is mostly inspired by the book *The courage to be disliked* and its presentation of Adlerian psychology.
 Alfred Adler was a contemporary and colleague of Siegmund Freud, and the founder of the school of *Individual Psychology*.